kangminsukdotcom/blog/content/interview.md

 <html lang="en">
 <head>
     <h1>(A Bit Serious) Parent Interview</h1>
-    <small> *Send this page to your parent.
+    <p> *Send this page to your parent.
 The content you write will not be saved anywhere.
-When you click ‘Show Results,’ you can copy all the questions and answers.</small>
+When you click ‘Show Results,’ you can copy all the questions and answers.</p>
     <br><hr>
-    <small><em>My father passed away two years ago.
-Here are some questions I wish I had asked him:</em></small>
+    <p><em>My father passed away two years ago.
+Here are some questions I wish I had asked him:</em></p>
     <style>
         .hidden {
             display: none;